obonaventure/cnp3/book/lan/principles.rst

 .. note:: Amateur packet radio

  Packet radio technologies have evolved in various directions since the first experiments performed at the University of Hawaii.
 The Amateur packet radio service developed by amateur radio operators is of these descendants of ALOHANet.
 Many amateur radio operators are very interested in new technologies and they often spend countless hours to develop new antennas or transceivers.
-When the first personal computers appeared, several amateur radio operators designed radio modems and their own datalink layers protocols [KPD1985]_ [BNT1997] _.
+When the first personal computers appeared, several amateur radio operators designed radio modems and their own datalink layers protocols [KPD1985]_ [BNT1997]_.
 This network grew and it was possible by using only packet radio relays to connect to servers in several European countries.
 Some amateur radio operators also developed TCP/IP protocol stacks that were used over the packet radio service.
-Some parts of the `amateur packet radio network <http://www.ampr.org/>`_ is connected to the global Internet and uses the `44.0.0.0/8`.
+Some parts of the `amateur packet radio network <http://www.ampr.org/>`_ are connected to the global Internet and use the `44.0.0.0/8` prefix.

 .. index:: slotted ALOHA